Sales Tax Holiday Dates

 What about internet sales?
 Do those sales qualify for the sales tax holiday exemption?

-Yes.
-If you order and pay for an eligible item over the internet on the sales tax holiday, Eastern Daylight Time, that item will qualify for the sales tax holiday exemption.
 No sales tax is due on that purchase, even if delivery of the item occurs after the sales tax holiday weekend.

 What about layaway sales?